Think-with-Tech/Ecommerce-application/README.md

-# eCommerce App
+# E-Commerce Application

-This is a simple eCommerce app built with Flask and Docker.
+# This simple E-Commerce app is built with Flask and Docker.

 ## Features
 - Home page